-Simple and Free Advent Activities for Busy Moms
+Simple & Free Advent Activities for All Ages, Updated

 For tots (1-3):

 - When the kids were tiny, I kept it short and simple.
 I read one verse about Christ's love each day.
 I did not have 24 different scriptures, instead I rotated 3 verses.
 Repetition at tot age is beneficial and fruitful.
 I printed these verses on slips of paper and drew one out of a box each morning at snack time.
-I also pulled a Hershey Kiss out of the box as a treat. ;) My 2-year-old daughter anticipated which of the 3 verses would be drawn each day, and she had them memorized by the end of the month.
+My 2-year-old daughter anticipated which of the 3 verses would be drawn each day, and she had them memorized by the end of the month.
 These are the three that I chose:

 - "God demonstrates His own love for us in while we were sinners, Christ died for us."
 Romans 5:8

 - "For God so loved the world that He gave His one and only son, that whoever believes in Him shall not perish, but have everlasting life."
 John 3:16

 - "We love because He first loved us."
 1 John 4:19

 - If you want something visual to mark the days til Christmas, you can add an ornament to a tree, a felt calendar countdown, a button or pom-pom to a tree drawn on construction paper, or simply color a picture, like these free advent Coloring pages.
 But at that age, we really did just pull the slip of paper out of the box and call it done.
 Simple, but meaningful, and exalting God's word above any other activity.